-Whenever there are behavioural issues in class it is dealt with firstly by the in-class teacher.
-Depending on the infraction a verbal warning is given, and parents are notified via the diary.
-If this behavior escalates or remains unchanged it is brought to the attention of the grade supervisor, a second verbal warning is issued, and the student is referred to the student counselor.
+Whenever there are behavioral issues in class it is dealt with firstly by the in-classteacher.
+Depending on the infraction a verbal warning is given and parents are notified via the diary.
+If this behavior escalates or remains unchanged it is brought tothe attention of the grade supervisor, a second verbal warning is issued and the student is referred to the student counselor.
 The counselor meets with the student to establish a timeline for the behavior and what is causing this behavior to occur.
-The counselor observes the student randomly during classes and a report filed, the counselor contacts the parents for a meeting regarding the behavior and to determine a plan of action.
+The counselor observes the student randomly during classes and a report filed, the counselor makes contact with the parents for a meeting regarding the behavior and to determine a plan of action.

-If the child is at risk of injuring himself /herself, peers, and damage to school property then the principal is notified.
-The student is observed more intently, and extensive communication is established with parents.
-The counselor meetswith the student daily and more intensive strategies are implemented.
-Depending on the infraction a written warning may be issued, and a copy placed on file.
+If the child is at risk of injuring himself /herself, peers and damage to school property then the Principal is notified.
+The student is observed more intently and extensive communication established with parents.
+The counselor meetswith the student on a daily basis and more intensive strategies implemented.
+Depending on the infraction a written warning may be issued and a copy placed on file.

-Suspension or expulsion is the physical removal of the student from the school; this method is rarely used but used wheneverrequired.
-The principal is the only person within school with the authority to exercise such sanctions, before this extreme theprincipal meets with parents on several occasions and tries all strategies at the school's disposal before such drastic measure is taken.
+Suspension or expulsion is the physical removal of the student from the school, this method is rarely used, but used whenever required.
+The Principal is the only person within school with the authority to exercise such sanction, before this extreme the Principal meets with parents on several occasions and tries all strategies at the school's disposal before such drastic measure is taken.